 Our hospital is equipped with in-house diagnostic services including radiology, laboratory facilities, ECG, and glaucoma screening.
 Preanesthetic testing screens for undetected health problems.
 This helps limit the risk of anesthesia and is recommended for all surgical procedures.
 When an injury or illness strikes we can provide information quickly so as to improve chances of a positive outcome.

-Our surgical patients are monitored by a technicians using the safest anesthetics available and digital equipment which allows us to maintain optimal sedation and address any changes in our patient's condition immediately.
+Our surgical patients are closely monitored so we can immediately address any changes in our patient's condition.
 We provide pain management before and after surgery.

 Periodontal disease is the most common infection seen in veterinary medicine today.
-There are clear indications that oral health status has a profound effect on your pet's general health.
+Oral health has a profound effect on your pet's general health.
 Regular dental visits are strongly recommended to remove the plaque and tarter that cause bacteria.
-All dental procedures including ultrasonic scaling and polishing are done under general anesthesia.
-Extractions may be necessary if teeth are loose and painful.
-The adverse effects of bad teeth on the overall health of your pet greatly outweigh the anesthetic risk.
+All dental procedures including ultrasonic scaling and polishing while under general anesthesia.

-We provide dietary counseling for each life stage as well as weight management and reduction.
-We may recommend prescription diets that provide the necessary nutritional requirements to benefit your pet.
+We provide dietary counseling for each stage of life.
+We may recommend prescription diets that meet the necessary nutritional requirements for your pet.

 A mosquito borne illness, heartworm disease is common in our area.
 It affects dogs and cats.
-Our clinic strongly recommends an annual test for this disease and with a negative result, a preventative medication is prescribed.
+Our hospital recommends annual testing as well as monthly protection.